 As someone who has retainer clients both inside and outside Upwork, I find this feature extremely useful.
-You and your client can agree with a weekly or monthly payment that’s fixed.
+You and your client can agree to a weekly or monthly payment that’s fixed.

 Another thing I notice that’s a bit different is membership.
-I like Upwork Plus better than any of the premium membership that Guru offers.
-Theirs are more expensive and have fewer benefits especially on the added proposal bids you can get.
+I like Upwork Plus better than any of the premium memberships that Guru offers.
+Theirs are more expensive and have fewer benefits, especially on the added proposal bids you can get.